Skip to content

 What is Academic Fresh Start?

-If you’re a Texas resident and apply for admission (or readmission) to Texas public colleges or universities as an undergraduate, you may be able to begin a new course of study with a clear academic record.
+If you’re a Texas resident applying for admission (or readmission) to a Texas public college or university as an undergraduate, Academic Fresh Start may allow you to begin a new course of study with a clear academic record.

 blue-checkmark-icon